cis571/lc4-labs/lab1/lab1.md

 You can use similar instructions to program via the Vivado GUI on a Linux machine.
 Start Vivado by running the usual `source ...` command to get the Vivado tools onto your PATH, then run the command `vivado &` on the command line and the GUI should appear within a few moments.
 You can then follow the Windows tutorial linked above as the menus are identical.

-In our experience, the Linux version is substantially more responsive than the Windows version (not the fault of Windows, it's due to the way that the Windows version of Vivado is installed onto a network drive).
+In our experience, the Linux version is substantially more responsive than the Windows version (not the fault of Windows, it seems to be due to the way that the Windows version of Vivado is installed onto a network drive).